 It doesn’t matter how passionate you are at the beginning of a relationship, it will eventually fade with time if you take your relationship for granted.
 The important thing is to find new ways to keep the excitement alive in the relationship, even if it means going out of your way to excite your partner now and then.

 I mentioned earlier about keeping the spark alive but how can you do that?
 Try new things!
 If you find it a bit embarrassing telling your partner about your deepest desires, write them down and let them read them.
 Trying new things together strengthens your bond and who knows, you might both find a new move that sets sparks flying!

 If you are in a relationship then you should always try to be the best partner you can be.
 The other person doesn’t deserve any less than your best, just like you don’t deserve any less than theirs.

 So just how good a partner are you?
-So the next time you find yourself grumbling or whining about how unappreciative or boring your partner is, ask yourself if you’ve been playing your part in a happy romance.
+The next time you find yourself grumbling or whining about how unappreciative or boring your partner is, ask yourself if you’ve been playing your part in a happy romance.
 Learning how to be a good partner isn’t hard, it’s all about dedication and self-awareness.

 Want to know more about how you can be the best partner ever?
 Check out these:

 How to be a good boyfriend – 33 traits that make you the best ever!

 How to be a good girlfriend – 27 ways to make him feel like the luckiest guy!